 Have you ever felt like you’re being pulled in a million different directions when it comes to your music career?
 Being a DIY artist not only means having the freedom and creative control to do what you want when you want, but also being 100% responsible for your own career and making decisions that could jumpstart or stall your success.

 Without a real plan in place, you’re going to get stuck.
-That’s why we created the Headliners Club, a four-week one-on-one mentorship program designed around the goals you want to achieve in your own songwriting, production, and career.
+That’s why we created our four-week one-on-one mentorship program designed around the goals you want to achieve in your own songwriting, production, and career.
 (Learn more and apply with a project in mind here.)
 For now, let’s address some of the most common hang-ups that DIY musicians run into when launching their careers.

 What are some fundamental things I need to make sure I’m doing as an artist (especially in the early stages)?